MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-usage-reporting.md

 ## I have a Windows Server license I want to use on Azure Stack Hub, how do I do it?

 Using the existing licenses avoids generating usage meters.
-Existing Windows Server licenses can be used in Azure Stack Hub, as described in the "Using existing software with Azure Stack Hub" section of the [Azure Stack Hub Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=851536).
+Existing Windows Server licenses can be used in Azure Stack Hub.
+This process is described in the "Using existing software with Azure Stack Hub" section of the [Azure Stack Hub Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=851536).
 In order to use their existing licenses, customers must deploy their Windows Server VMs as described in [Hybrid benefit for Windows Server license](/azure/virtual-machines/windows/hybrid-use-benefit-licensing).

 ## Which subscription is charged for the resources consumed?